limengke123/vaki/README.md

 # delete a todo-item
 $ vaki todo --delete {index}

+# filter todo-list

+# 1. filter all the item you had done today
+$ vaki todo --filter 1

+# 2. filter all the item you did not complete yet today
+$ vaki todo -filter

 ```

 For convenience, `t` is alias for `todo`, you can just use `vaki t` instead of `vaki todo`.